domjarkey/relatable/README.md

 ### Ensure expected inputs while manipulating larger data sets

 When working with unfamiliar data it can be easy to forget to account for all possible values a variable might take, or worse, typographical entry errors.
-Using `allow_default = FALSE`, `relatable` functions can flag unexpected inputs to ensure these problems don't arise.
+Using `allow_default = FALSE`, `relatable` functions can flag unexpected inputs to ensure these problems don’t arise.

 In the following example we use the [DWNOMINATE](https://voteview.com/about) data set assembled by Poole and Rosenthal et al, which estimates the ideological positions of US politicians.
 Suppose we want to create a new column for our data frame indicating political party by colour (red for Republicans, blue for Democrats):

 ``` r
 ## Obtain data for senators in the 113th Congress, spanning 2013-2015.